Terry McLaurin Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 - McLaurin (nine red zone targets) has been the recipient of 18.0% of his team's 50 red zone pass attempts.

-- The Football Team, who rank 24th in the NFL in points scored, have attempted a pass 54.3% of the time while opting for the ground attack 45.7% of the time.
+- The Football Team, who rank 24th in the NFL in points scored, have dropped back to pass 54.3% of the time while running the football 45.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for McLaurin's matchup with the Eagles.